alxolr/resume/README.md

 - Actively maintaining our core backing libraries and upgrading to the latest dependencies using lerna.
 - Actively participating in design sessions for the new features.
 - Unit/Integration testing of the code written using mocha/jest.
-- Actively do coaching sessions and participate in pair programming and different brainstorming sessions.
+- Actively participate in coaching sessions and pair programming, as well as various brainstorming sessions.

 **Software Team Lead** _Oct 2019 - Oct 2023_ (4 Years)